Skip to content

 data: - Where your data comes from

-• query: - BigQuery SQL query
+• query: - SQL query for your datasource

 • inline: - Hardcoded data array